Tenadi/weather-aggregator/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details Please adjust the repository URL, username, and other specific details to match your setup.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for detail